gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 npx truffle exec scripts/withdraw.js --masterSafe=$MASTER_SAFE --brackets=[comma-separated-brackets]  --tokenIds=[indices] --withdraw --transferFundsToMaster --network=$MASTER_SAFE
 ```

-The parameters are essentially the same as in the requesting withdraw script, except for the new flag `--withdraw` instead of `--withdrawRequest`.
+The parameters are essentially the same as in the requesting withdraw script, except for the two flag `--withdraw` and `--transferFundsToMaster` replacing `--withdrawRequest`.

-## Even more secure setup with more owners

-(coming soon)

 ## Useful links